Table of Contents

 - Tracheoesophageal fistula

-- Polydactyly or Oligodactyly
+- Polydactyly or oligodactyly

 - Intellectual disability

-It is transmitted in the autosomal dominant pattern.The presence of only a single copy of a mutated gene in all cells causes the syndrome.
+The presence of a single copy of a mutated gene in all cells causes the syndrome.

-Mortality and Morbidity of the CHARGE Syndrome
+Mortality and Morbidity

 - Mortality is higher in the neonatal period and early infancy.

-- Infantile period: Poor growth, developmental delay, and feeding difficulties
+- Infantile period: poor growth, developmental delay, and feeding difficulties

-- Complete blood counts
+- Complete blood count